Digressive/Internet-Access-Control/README.md

 ## Features and Requirements

 * It requires Windows Firewall to be active.
+* The utility requires at least PowerShell 5.0.

-This utility has been tested on Windows 10.
+* This utility has been tested on Windows 10.

 ### Configuration